 Here are some key points to evaluate in the interface with the administrator:

-- Ease of use of the administrative panel;
+ease of use of the administrative panel;

-- Creation of promotions, offers and discount coupons;
+creation of promotions, offers and discount coupons;

-- Search engine optimization (SEO);
+search engine optimization (SEO);

-- Integration with marketing tools (Analytics, Adsense, social networks, etc.)
+integration with marketing tools (Analytics, Adsense, social networks, etc.)

-- Integration with payment solutions, logistics, marketplaces;
+integration with payment solutions, logistics and marketplaces;

-- Integration with ERP and CRM systems;
+integration with ERP and CRM systems;

-- Current base customers, similar to your store;
+current customer base, similar to your store;

-- Success stories and results achieved, similar to your store;
+success stories and results achieved, similar to your store;